isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>31.
 How do I request to terminate a licence?</h5></summary>

-Licensees who wish to terminate their licence before its expiry should submit an application via&nbsp;[GoBusiness Licensing](https://www.gobusiness.gov.sg/).
+Licensees who wish to terminate their licence before its expiry should submit an application via the <a target="\_blank" href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a>.
 </details>

 **F. Requirement for Cyber Trust Mark (“CTM”) Promoter (Tier 3) Certification**